aws-samples/foundation-model-benchmarking-tool/README.md

     cd foundation-model-benchmarking-tool
     ```

 1. Setup the `fmbench_python311` conda environment.
-This step required conda to be installed on the EC2 instance, see [instructions](https://docs.anaconda.com/free/anaconda/install/) for installing Anaconda.
+This step required conda to be installed on the EC2 instance, see [instructions](https://www.anaconda.com/download) for downloading Anaconda.

     ```{.bash}
     conda create --name fmbench_python311 -y python=3.11 ipykernel